hermangroup/docs/wallets/dashcore/interface.rst

 The Menu Bar
 -----------------------

-The menu bar provides access to all functions of Dash Core.
+The menu bar provides access to all functions of Historia Core.
 There are four menus available:

 File